Quarren42/qmk_firmware/keyboards/DMQdesign/spin/keymaps/default/readme.md

-# The default keymap for the SPIN Macro Pad
+# The default keymap for the SPIN Macro Pad, it includes basic encoder & rgb functionality.